 With quick reenactments from actors, illustrations, factual charts and a calm though authoritative narration from Dan Nachtrab, we learn how those Northwestern students, under the guidance of Professor David Protess, delved into the original evidence that put Anthony Porter in prison and found what they considered to be inconsistencies.
 It was, in fact, simply bad detective work; a meaningless investigation with disastrous results.

 Their professor even hired a private investigator, Paul Ciolino, to get an innocent man to confess to the crime while the students unknowingly worked on freeing the guilty party.
-The film spells out how Ciolini used everything from coercion, the victim’s ignorance of the law, a fear of violence, the threat of a harsh sentence and even intoxication to get Alstory Simon to confess on camera to a crime he never committed.
+According to this Criminal Justice Lawyers in Tampa FL, This film spells out how Ciolini used everything from coercion, the victim’s ignorance of the law, a fear of violence, the threat of a harsh sentence and even intoxication to get Alstory Simon to confess on camera to a crime he never committed.
 Both Professor Protess and Private Detective Ciolino refused to be interviewed for the documentary.

 If the film suffers from anything, it’s the dry and unapologetically factual approach it employs to telling its story.
 With such attention to complex details and so many characters to name, depending on your tolerance for too much information in one sitting, there’s always that tendency to let the mind wander.
 But don’t.
 Stick with it.
 Like the most complicated tale in a detective novel with a murky plot and a vicious sting, there’s no other way to tell the tale.
 The way the film presents its case then proceeds to unveil truth after hidden truth, each one more shocking than the reveal before, you’re hooked.